noiseprotocol/noise_spec/noise.md

 has been negotiated.

 Following the public keys is a `payload` field, which will be encrypted if a secret key has been negotiated.

-The `payload` will be composed of zero or more sections.
-Each section begins with a 1-byte `section type` and the sections appear in the payload in order, with smallest types first.
-Following each `section type` is a big-endian `uint16` length field describing the number of following bytes in the section.
-The meaning of different section types is left to the application, but could be used for certificates, advertising supported versions, routing information, etc.  Section 255 should be unused except for padding.
-Unrecognized sections should be ignored by the recipient.
+The payload may contain certificates, routing information, advertisements for supported features, or anything else.

 3.2.
 Application messages
 --------------------------

+    uint8 type;
+    ( uint64 nonce; )  // optional depending on protocol
+    uint16 length;
+    byte payload[length];

 Every application message begins with a single `type` byte, which will be zero unless this is the last application message in a session, in which case it's